 Summary

-In its decision, the Court affirmed that the Rights of Nature are fully compatible with the Spanish Constitution, marking the first time an EU member state’s highest constitutional authority has explicitly recognized the legitimacy of a Rights of Nature framework.
-The Court underscored the importance of integrating non-anthropocentric legal approaches into environmental governance, emphasizing that protecting ecosystems as subjects of rights is consistent with constitutional principles of environmental protection, democratic participation, and human wellbeing.
+The Court dismissed the claims of unconstitutionality raised on the basis of Articles 10.1, 24.1 and 45 and affirmed that the Rights of Nature are fully compatible with the Spanish Constitution, marking the first time an EU member state’s highest constitutional authority has explicitly recognized the legitimacy of a Rights of Nature framework.
+The Court underscored the importance of integrating non-anthropocentric legal approaches into environmental governance, and emphasized that protecting ecosystems as subjects of rights is consistent with constitutional principles of environmental protection, democratic participation, and human wellbeing.

 Impact Statement